Consumer Concerns & Broadband Reliability

 Robocalls

 NTCA’s hometown providers are committed to combating spoofing and reducing unwanted calls and are working to adopt STIR/SHAKEN, a caller-ID spoofing-mitigation technology, and other technologies to reduce the number of unwanted calls their subscribers receive.
-FCC initiatives can help address unwanted robocalls and combat “spoofing,” but these efforts must ensure that community-based rural broadband providers are not saddled with unreasonable costs that hinder delivery of affordable and high-quality voice service.
+FCC initiatives can help address unwanted robocalls, but care must be taken to ensure that efforts to address these calls do not inadvertently block legitimate calls made by rural consumers.